 As an Amazon Associate I earn from qualifying purchases.

 First of all, I cannot tell you how much this upsets me.
-I almost get as angry as when someone posts a horrific pasta sauce recipe and claims it’s the “best-ever” or that it is “authentic” (you can read my tirade here).
+I almost get as angry as when someone posts a horrific pasta sauce recipe and claims it’s the “best-ever” or that it is an “authentic Italian recipe ” (you can read my tirade here).

-One of my main goals in writing this blog is to enlighten the American public, and the rest of the world, that British cuisine and baking is some of the best in the world.
+One of my main goals in writing on this site is to enlighten the American public, and the rest of the world, that British cuisine and baking is some of the best in the world.
+(Updated Nov.
+2023: I wrote this before the Great British Bake Off was a “thing” and Paul Hollywood and Mary Berry were famous in the USA, so clearly, they’ve helped in my endeavour!)

 What is Eve’s Pudding?

 Topping it off with hot custard is almost a requirement, as it would be like wine without cheese (okay, that’s a bad example).
-How about Laurel without Hardy, if you didn’t pour some lovely custard on top!
+How about: it would be like Batman without Robin, if you didn’t pour some lovely custard on top!

 Eve’s Pudding